 - Scratching is a normal feline behavior, is a means for cats to mark their territory both visually and with scent, and is used for claw conditioning ("husk" removal) and stretching activity.
 Cats can be trained from a young age to use suitable scratching implements, such as scratching posts, instead of furniture.
-Please see our hand-out on Encouraging Acceptable Clawing Behavior in Cats for more detailed information. - 2.
-Surgical declawing is not a medically necessary procedure for the cat in most cases.
+Please see our hand-out on Encouraging Acceptable Clawing Behavior in Cats for more detailed information. - Surgical declawing is not a medically necessary procedure for the cat in most cases.
 While rare in occurrence, there are inherent risks and complications with any surgical procedure including, but not limited to, anesthetic complications, hemorrhage, infection and pain.
-Long term changes, including chronic pain and osteoarthritis, secondary to this procedure however are more commonly documented.
-These chronic changes may lead other medical concerns such as inappropriate litter box habits.